RobertBurrellDonkin/library-management-system/README.md

 * Searches by ISBN will retrieve data by key and are expected to be efficient.
   * Given our assumptions, it is reasonable to accept a slow traversal for the search by author.
     * We have the option of adding in a front side cache later for search results.
-* There is an API design decision around how to support addBook when adding a book with the same ISBN twice to the same library.
+* There is an API design decision around how addBook should behave when a book with the same ISBN is added twice.
 Though it might be reasonable to merge the availabilityCount, there seems no natural way to merge different titles, authors and publication years.
-  * Let's assume that a book cannot be added twice.
+  * Let's assume that calling AddBook with the same book twice is an error.
   * The only attribute which can be mutated by the API is availableCopies.
     * Let's make the reasonable assumption that all other attributes are immutable and that availableCopies can only be incremented or decremented